IBM-Cloud/docs/develop/bluemixlive.md

 -d *localDirectory*: Local directory path.
 Defaults to the current folder ".".

-*--overwritelocal*: Overwrite the local directory with contents of the project workspace.
+*&ndash&ndashoverwritelocal*: Overwrite the local directory with contents of the project workspace.

-*--overwriteremote*: Overwrite the project workspace with the contents of the local directory.
+*&ndash&ndashoverwriteremote*: Overwrite the project workspace with the contents of the local directory.

-*--verbose*: Display verbose logging.
+*&ndash&ndashverbose*: Display verbose logging.

 **Examples**